SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 The same words in different locales have different lengths.
 For example, the same sentence translated from English to German or Dutch can become 35% longer.
 Without all translations available upfront, it's difficult for developers and designers to ensure that the user interface can properly accommodate longer strings.

 Some languages use special characters beyond the standard ASCII character set.
-If designers use a non-standard font, it is possible that the font doesn't properly support some special characters.
+If designers use a non-standard font, its possible that the font doesn't properly support some special characters.

 Finding out about all these issues late in the project will likely lead to delays and costly fixes.
 The SharePoint Framework allows developers to use pseudo-locales to address these issues while building web parts.